risuorg/risuorg.github.io/content/2018-06-08-rhcomblog.markdown

 ## Red Hat blog post!

-Citellus has been featured in a blog post at <https://www.redhat.com/en/blog/citellus-system-configuration-validation-tool?scid=701f2000000tnTlAAI>
+Risu has been featured in a blog post at <https://www.redhat.com/en/blog/Risu-system-configuration-validation-tool?scid=701f2000000tnTlAAI>

 where we highlight what you already know!